Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 For instance, if you post a vegan chocolate cake recipe, don’t get sidetracked and talk about “kitchen” or “cooking”.
 Instead, only use closely related keywords you found in the previous step.

-Again, you’ll learn all the details in my complete Pinterest keyword guide.
+Again, you’ll learn all the details in my complete Pinterest keyword research guide.

 5: Update your Pinterest profile